slavaim/MacOSX-Kernel-Filter/README.md

 There might be another reason to avoid standard I/O Kit filtering by inheritance.
 A filtering class objects replaces an original class object in the I/O Kit device stack.
 That means a module with a filter should be available on device discovery and initialization.
 In nearly all cases this means that an instance of a filter class object will be created during system startup.
 This puts a great responsibility on a module developer as an error might render the system unbootable without an easy solution for a customer to fix the problem.

-To overcome this limitation I developed a hooking technique for I/O kit classes.
+To overcome these limitations I developed a hooking technique for I/O kit classes.
 I/O Kit uses virtual C++ functions so a class can be extended but its clients still be able to use a base class declaration.
 That means that all functions that used for I/O are placed in the array of function pointers known as vtable.

 The hooking technique supports two types of hooking.
   - replacing vtable array pointer in class object